poult-lab/daily-word/english_words_ learning.md

 05.wane [weɪn]

 [verb] Is K-pop's popularity waning after reaching its peak?.
-The number of Chinese tourists, traditionally the biggest spenders in South Korea’s duty-free industry, is waning and the void is now being filled by Japanese.
+The number of Chinese tourists, traditionally the biggest spenders in South Korea’s duty-free industry, is waning and the void is now being filled by Japanese./Chinese tourists opt for visa-free destinations, weak yen as Korea's appeal wanes.

 "to become gradually weaker or less important" -decrease;fade-